OfficeDev/Office-Add-in-samples/Samples/tutorials/outlook-tutorial/README.md

 1. In Outlook, compose a new message.

 1. In the message window, choose the **Insert default gist** button in the ribbon.
-This opens a dialog where you can add your GitHub username and select the default gist.
+This opens a dialog where you add your GitHub username and select the default gist.

     > In Outlook on Windows, you may need to close and reopen the new message window to pick up the latest settings from the dialog.

 1. In the message window, choose the **Insert gist** button in ribbon.
-This opens a task pane where you can select the GitHub gist you want to insert into the message body.
+This opens a task pane where you select the GitHub gist you want to insert into the message body.

 ## See also

-The version of this sample you can create step-by-step is found in the article [Tutorial: Build a message compose Outlook add-in](https://learn.microsoft.com/office/dev/add-ins/tutorials/outlook-tutorial).
+The version of this sample that you create step-by-step is found in the article [Tutorial: Build a message compose Outlook add-in](https://learn.microsoft.com/office/dev/add-ins/tutorials/outlook-tutorial).

 ## Copyright